wisdom1456/neat-starter/src/posts/practiceareas/driving-while-license-suspended-revoked.md

 description: "Once your license is suspended, it can be very difficult to resolve. "
 author: Bernhardt Riley

-titletag: Driving While License Suspended/Revoked | Criminal Defense | Bernhardt Riley
+titletag: Driving While License Suspended/Revoked | Criminal Defense
 metadesc: Once your license is suspended, it can be very difficult to resolve.

 date: 2021-05-22T17:36:35.277Z